 “We aim to discover whether it is possible to individually influence the burden of mutations.
-Our results may be beneficial for the development of exercise programmes, particularly those designed for an ageing population,” explains Maria Eriksson.
+Our results may be beneficial for the development of exercise programs, particularly those designed for an aging population,” explains Maria Eriksson.

 The researchers gained access to the muscle tissue used in the study via a close collaboration with clinical researchers, including Helene Fischer at the Unit for Clinical Physiology at Karolinska University Hospital.